alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 ##Within the EU
 {:#within-eu}

-You must have an Intra Trade Animal Health Certificate (ITAHC) to move livestock within the [EU](https://www.gov.uk/eu-eea).
+You must have an Intra Trade Animal Health Certificate (ITAHC) to move livestock or poultry within the [EU](https://www.gov.uk/eu-eea).

 If you export poultry, you must also join the [Poultry Health Scheme](#poultry).